elacerdajr/xraymol/README.md

 where 'input.xyz' is a XYZ file the of the molecule.

-The output will be a <name of the input>.xray
+The output will be a input.xray.